 These Gluten free sugar cookies are a delicious treat at any time.
-This simple gluten free sugar cookie recipe makes delicious soft buttery cookies with crisp edges, just the way a cookie should be!!
+This simple gluten free sugar cookie recipe makes delicious soft buttery cookies with crisp edges, just as a cookie should be!!
 These cookies start in your

-Drop sugar cookies are one of my favorite cookies because they have all of that famous sugar cookie taste, with half the work.
-No cookie cutters needed, you just get yummy cookies.
+Drop sugar cookies are one of my favorites because they have all that famous sugar cookie taste with half the work.
+No cookie cutters are needed; you get yummy cookies.
 If you prefer to use cookie cutters, you will want to try my Gluten Free Cut-Out Cookies recipe!

 What makes these gluten free sugar cookies so good:

 - Crispy edges.
 This gluten free sugar cookie recipe makes cookies with those perfect crisp edges.
 They hold together beautifully.

 - You can freeze these delicious cookies to enjoy anytime.

 - They are made drop style, so they are easy to make

 They are easy to decorate with gluten free sprinkles to make them fancy!
 I believe this is the best gluten free sugar cookie recipe I've made.

 I made some yesterday and didn't tell my husband they were gf.
 Just told him they were sugar cookies.
 He's still eating them."Sharon G., Facebook comment